nelsonksuat/Community_Notes_analysis/README.md

 Using the `noteStatusHistory` dataset, this analysis compares whether notes citing European fact-checkers are more or less likely to be published on X. It focuses on the `currentStatus` column.

 ### Methodological Justification
-This methodology is adapted from Borenstein et al. (2025) and Maldita.es (2025), with added validation steps to ensure accuracy.
+This methodology is adapted from the report by Maldita.es (2025), with one added validation step to ensure accuracy.
 All comparisons are made relative to the full Community Notes dataset.

 ## Data Summary for specific case study